Cwackz/Cwackz/readme.md

 - ⚡ I’m currently expanding my knowledge about Python, JavaScript & Lua
 - 👯 I’m looking forward to collaborate with other Developers
 - 🥅 2022 Goals: Become more fluent in my languages :eyes:
-- 🎿 Hobbies other than coding : Hardware , Gaming , gym 🤔🤖..
+- 🎿 Hobbies other than coding : hardware , gaming , gym 🤔🤖..
 - 📬 How to reach me: benjamin#6666

 <br>